Vishwanath362/AmazonClone/README.md

 # AmazonClone
-simple amazone clone made using html and css
+simple amazon clone made using html and css later on i will add js